radiantearth/ml4gd/06142018-washington-dc/README.md

 4. How to allow new classes that might emerge in future be included in the taxonomy?

+5. Best strategy for collecting a representative and diverse set of image tiles at global scale to include all major land cover classes.

 (Additional topics may emerge from the morning session).